philipAticha/form-project/README.md

-Group 6 – HTML Form Assignment
+Group 6 – Light/Dark Theme Toggle Assignment

-This repository contains Group 6’s web development assignment, which involved creating a functional HTML form to collect user input.
-The project demonstrates our understanding of HTML structure, form controls, and basic user interaction.
+This repository contains Group 6’s web development assignment, which involved creating a webpage with a button to toggle between light and dark themes.

-The form includes elements such as text inputs, email fields, radio buttons, checkboxes, dropdowns, and a submit button.

-This assignment was completed collaboratively as part of our coursework.
+The project demonstrates our understanding of:

+HTML structure

+CSS styling

+Basic JavaScript for interactivity (theme toggling)

+The webpage includes a functional button that allows users to switch between light and dark modes, making the interface more user-friendly and visually adaptable.

  Group Members